 If you think Bodhanath Stupa is all there is to see and do in the area, you’re missing out.
 There is much to see, do and eat in Boudha and I’m going to share it with you.
 Thanks to the Himalayan Travel Mart conference I was there to attend as a delegate, I stayed in Boudha for several days and it’s a place I just want to keep returning to!

-Contents for Boudha Travel Guide: Best Things to Do at Bodhanath Stupa
+Table of Contents: Boudha Travel Guide: Best Things to Do at Bodhanath Stupa

 Boudha Travel Guide: